jrg94/Orpheus/README.md

 Orpheus is a video game that tells the story of Orpheus through 3D adventures and puzzles.

-Of course, the intent of the game is to drive home to importance of 3D audio (music, sound effects, etc.).
+Of course, the intent of the game is to drive home the importance of 3D audio (music, sound effects, etc.) in video games.